revathskumar/blog.revathskumar.com/_posts/2018-12-05-vue-using-html5-validations.md

 # <a class="anchor" name="programmatically" href="#programmatically"><i class="anchor-icon"></i></a>Form submit programmatically

 When we use `form.submit()`, it wont trigger the native validations.
 This requirement usually arise when we want to do some task (like update state) before the form submission.
-In such cases we have to trigger the validation and report it manually using `checkValidity` and `reportVaidity` methods.
+In such cases we have to trigger the validation and report it manually using `checkValidity` and `reportValidity` methods.

 ```html
 <template>